devslopes/functions-exercise-1/exercise-1/exercise-1.md

 ```

 _tip: a `block` of a functionrefers to the lines of code inbetween an opening curly brace `{` and a closing curly brace `}`_

+GREAT!
+If your tests are all green then you are done with exercise-1.
+You should move on to exercise 2.
+Go ahead and open up exercise-2.md